jamesbeadle/OpenFPL/README.md

 ## Features

-- Unique Gameplay: A wide range of gameplay rules mirroring the varying elements of the football gameplay.
+- Unique Gameplay: A wide range of gameplay rules mirroring the varying elements of football gameplay.
 - Fully Decentralised: Built to run as a DAO using the IC's Service Nervous System (SNS).
 - Consensus Data: Runs fully on-chain using "consensus data" to take ownership of Premier League football data.
 - Private Leagues: Build your own customised community & rewards structure and play among your friends.